ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 - command = "gossip-msg-0"

-- timestamp = 64bit integer
+- timestamp = 64bit integer in decimal

 NTP time when the message was received by the gossip service, in milliseconds since the epoch